Call Today: 407-540-1551

 Equal Ownership

-A co-owner of property cannot be held guilty of larceny of such property unless the other co-owner has a superior legal interest that authorizes the withholding of the property.
+A co-owner of property cannot be convicted of Theft for taking the property unless the complaining co-owner had a superior legal interest in the property.
 [2]

 Valueless Property